ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/counters/overview.java.markdown

 *  **Usage Flow**:
   * Open a session.
-  * Create an instance of `CountersFor`.
+  * Create an instance of `countersFor`.
-      * Either pass `CountersFor` an explicit document ID, -or-
+      * Either pass `countersFor` an explicit document ID, -or-
-      * Pass it an [entity tracked by the session](../../../client-api/session/loading-entities), e.g. a document object returned from [session.query](../../../client-api/session/querying/how-to-query) or from [session.Load](../../../client-api/session/loading-entities#load).
+      * Pass it an entity tracked by the session, e.g. a document object returned from `session.query` or from `session.load`.
   * Use Counter methods to manage the document's Counters.
   * If you execute [Increment](../../document-extensions/counters/create-or-modify) or [Delete](../../document-extensions/counters/delete), call `session.SaveChanges` for the action to take effect on the server.